achiurizo/consular-iterm/README.md

 ## Compatibility

 The current master branch is a work in progress towards iTerm2 v3 compatibility.
+If you find any commands that don't work as you expect, please file an issue.
 For a version compatible with iTerm2 v2, please use version `1.0.3`.

+# Development

+iTerm2 documentation for the Applescript API is [here](https://www.iterm2.com/documentation-scripting.html).
+Ruby bindings for these methods are provided by `rb-scpt`.
+Generally, the mapping of an Applescript command to a Ruby method is easily discoverable in a `bundle console` session in this repo.
+A `pry` session is useful for exploring the methods on an `Appscript.app` method.

+Test local changes with `rake spec` to run the test suite and `rake install` to build and install the gem locally.